nking/curvature-scale-space-corners-and-transformations/README.txt

     clusterFinder.calculateCriticalDensity();

-    // alternatively, if the density is known, set instead of calculate:
+    // or, set density instead of calculate (for use in pca or lda, for example):
     //clusterFinder.setCriticalDensity(dens);

     clusterFinder.findClusters();